 Subsequent to a number of decisions, such as Wilko v.
-Swan, 170 holding that arbitration in certain industries or certain matters was inconsistent with the underlying substantive statutes, federal and state courts gradually overruled such prohibitions.
+Swan,182 holding that arbitration in certain industries or certain matters was inconsistent with the underlying substantive statutes, federal and state courts gradually overruled such prohibitions.
 Today, virtually every type of contract with an arbitration provision "in writing" or "in a record," using the federal and state statutory language, will be subject to arbitration providing certain conditions are met.
 Indeed, as identified below, some arbitration provisions may be enforced in contexts perhaps not obvious.
-Arbitration in international transactions appears especially favored.171
+Arbitration in international transactions appears especially favored.183

-The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act (EFAA) added as a new section of Title 9172 and effective March 9, 2022, precluded enforcement of pre-dispute arbitration or joint-action waiver agreements regarding sexual assault or sexual harassment under any law.173 So far, at least four issues have arisen.
-Although the Act states it is effective only as to disputes or claims that arose or accrued after the effective date, a not-for-publication Law Division opinion has held that public policy warranted applying the non-enforcement provisions to pre-March 2022 claims in an existing lawsuit.174 Other cases have
+The Ending Forced Arbitration of Sexual Assault and Sexual Harassment Act (EFAA) added as a new section of Title 9184 and effective March 9, 2022, precluded enforcement of pre-dispute arbitration or joint-action waiver agreements regarding sexual assault or sexual harassment under any law.185 So far, at least four issues have arisen.
+Although the Act states it is effective only as to disputes or claims that arose or accrued after the effective date, an unpublished Law Division opinion has held that public policy warranted applying the non-enforcement provisions to pre-March 2022 claims in an existing lawsuit.186 Other cases have concluded otherwise.187 Second, courts have questioned whether the injury